papaben/battlescars/Git.md

 ### Keep in mind...

-@ometimes the most important remarks to make may refer to what's been removed from the code, and not what's been added.
+Sometimes the most important remarks to make may refer to what's been removed from the code, and not what's been added.